 Application process and requirements

-There are 4 main steps to the patent application process, outlined below.
+There are 4 main steps to patent your invention in Argentina.

 1. Presentation and preliminary examination